 It’s just as delectable as it sounds.
 And when this delectable pumpkin whipped cream is sandwiched between spicy gingersnap cookies and allowed to set overnight until the gingersnaps become as soft as cake, well that, my friends, is pure heaven.

-The hardest thing about making this cake is waiting for it to set in the fridge.
 It is really important that you let it set overnight.
 If you don’t, the cookies won’t have a chance to soften and they won’t get that glorious cake-like texture.
 Other than that, this cake couldn’t be easier to make.

 Don’t take my word for it though, try it for yourself.

 Like seriously, drop what you’re doing and make this cake.
 Trust me.
+I taste tested this one and you won’t want to miss out on this!

 Beat cream cheese and sugar together.
 Add in vanilla.
 Slowly pour in heavy cream and whip until stiff peaks form.
 Gently fold in pumpkin, cinnamon, ginger and cloves.
 Reserve about 1 cup of whipped cream, cover and refrigerate.
 This is for touch ups to the finished cake.